 Avoid giving your child over-the-counter cough syrups.
 They won’t ease your child’s cough and may be harmful.

-Ask your child’s health care provider if others in your household should receive a booster shot to help keep them from getting sick.
+Ask your child’s healthcare provider if others in your household should get a booster shot to help keep them from getting sick.

 Turns blue or has trouble breathing